-A plain course of Stedman is 60 changes long and to achieve the remaining sixty changes to ring an extent you must swap two bells over.
-This is done with a single.
+A plain course of Stedman Doubles is 60 changes long and to achieve the remaining sixty changes to ring an extent you must swap two bells over.
+This is done with two singles called 60 changes apart.
 The only call used in Stedman Doubles is the single.